 Opening Hours: Always check opening hours in advance, as many smaller museums and attractions are closed on Sunday or Monday.

 Etiquette: Always greet people with ‘Bonjour’ when you enter a shop or begin to talk to a sales assistant – it’s considered very rude to launch into a request or conversation without first saying hello.

 Crime: Although Paris is generally a very safe city, the major tourist attractions do suffer from large numbers of pickpockets.
 Avoid the scammers handing out bracelets and gifts in places like the Sacré-Coeur – they can become aggressive and demand money.
-Keep your valuables safe and out of sight, and be vigilant!
+Keep your valuables safe in a purpose-made travel purse, and be vigilant!